Night of the Demons (2009 film): Reception

-Critical reception has been mostly negative, with review aggregator Rotten Tomatoes rating the film at 35% "rotten" based upon 17 reviews.
+Critical reception has been mostly negative, with review aggregator Rotten Tomatoes rating the film at 38% "rotten" based upon 16 reviews.

 Dread Central gave a mixed review for the remake and gave it 31/2 blades out of 5: "It's brash, loud and sexy but a few too obvious flaws unfortunately knock the film down a peg.
 In the end it's still a fun ride...and certainly worth a watch on an evening when you'd rather disengage the brain and sink a few drinks than deal with anything more cerebral".
 Fright Fest director and founder commented that the audience response in general was noted to be positive for the film.
-The film was a box office bomb, grossing $64,000 against a $10 million budget.
+The film received a very limited theatrical release, grossing $64,000 against a $10 million budget before its direct-to-video premiere.

-Sequel
+Possible Sequel

 In June 2013, Tenney announced plans to create a sequel to the 2009 film, entitled After Party.
 Gierasch did not return as director, and Anthony Hickox was attached to direct the film.
 A Kickstarter campaign was launched with a goal of $250,000 but was unsuccessful.

 The projected plot for After Party was to center on the character of Diana, one of Angela's former friends and associates, who would hold a party in the same mansion and become possessed by the now-demonic Angela.